 - Shikamaru Nara pulls this off quite a lot.
 All of his battles involve him making his opponent so sure of their victory that they inevitably screw up and fall to his masterfully laid Batman Gambit.

 - Sasuke (take a deep breath) thought that Itachi killed his clan out of hatred but he really did care about him because he was ordered to by the Konoha elder Danzo, who was than revealed to have been manipulated by Tobi who had also manipulated Pain into becoming evil.
-Sasuke was then manipulated by Orochimaru to steal his body, but Sasuke saw through this and was met up by Tobi who revealed that he was responsible for the Uchiha clan massacre by unleashing the Nine-taled Fox on Konoha, causing Sasuke to kill Danzo and then target Konoha, but then Kabuto blackmailed Tobi by resurrecting the real Madara whom Tobi had impersonated.
-Itachi was resurrected by Kabuto as well, but then he defeated him and sealed his own soul away, but then Madara revealed he had caused the death of Rin which caused Tobi to become evil as he was originally Obito and then tricked Tobi into restoring his natural body.
-Orochimaru, Sasuke, and Tobi (still struggling with the Black side of Zetsu) then try to help everyone else by defeating Madara.
-Black Zetsu is revealed to have the manifestation of Princess Kaguya who was the first human to use chakra whom Madara was descended from who in turn incapicates him.
+Sasuke was then manipulated by Orochimaru to steal his body, but Sasuke saw through this and was met up by Tobi who revealed that he was responsible for the Uchiha clan massacre by unleashing Kurama on Konoha, causing Sasuke to kill Danzo and then target Konoha, but then Kabuto blackmailed Tobi by resurrecting the real Madara whom Tobi had impersonated.
+Itachi was resurrected by Kabuto as well, but then he defeated him and sealed his own soul away, but then Madara revealed he had caused the death of Rin which caused Tobi to become evil as he was originally Obito and Madara placed a seal on Tobi's heart which prevented him from becoming the Ten Tails Jinchuuriki in case he tried to side step Madara on the plan.
+Later Madara trying to force Tobi into restoring his natural body but actually Tobi foresaw this and previously get rid of seal Madara in order to become the Ten Tails Jinchuuriki.
+But later when Tobi is defeated by Naruto and the Alliance, Madara pulls out his resurrection with the help of Black Zetsu.
+Orochimaru, Sasuke, and Tobi (still struggling with the Black Zetsu) then try to help everyone else by defeating Madara.
+Black Zetsu is revealed to have the manifestation of Princess Kaguya who was the first human to use chakra whom Madara was descended from who in turn incapacitates him.
 Whew.

 - In Death Note, Near & Mello beat Light by anticipating his "fake death note" plan and exploiting it for their purpose.